 PJM will calculate reconciled Transmission Loss credits for EDCs and Retail Load Aggregators (a.k.a.
 Electric Generation Suppliers) for past monthly billings on a two month lag that were based on load ratio shares.
 The reconciliation kWh data must be supplied to PJM by the EDCs no later than the last day of the billing month that is two months after the original billing month.
 For example, all reconciliation data for January must be submitted by March 31 at 23:59.
-The reconciliation kWh data represents the difference between the scheduled Retail Load Responsibility or Wholesale Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
+The reconciliation kWh data represents the difference between the scheduled Retail Load Responsibility or Wholesale Load Responsibility InSchedule (in MWh) and the "actual"

+PJM Manual 28: Operating Agreement Accounting Section 9: Transmission Losses Accounting usage based on metered data.
 This hourly kWh data must be reported separately for each applicable InSchedule contract.

 PJM calculates the Transmission Loss credit reconciliations by multiplying the kWh data (derated for transmission losses) by the Transmission Loss Credit billing determinant for that hour.
-The hourly Transmission Loss Credit billing determinants (in \$/MWh) are calculated by dividing the total day-ahead and balancing transmission loss revenues for an hour by the total PJM real-time load (de-rated for transmission losses) and exports (that pay for transmission service and using only 31% of non-firm export MWh) in that hour.
+The hourly Transmission Loss Credit billing determinants (in \$/MWh) are calculated by dividing the total day-ahead and balancing transmission loss revenues for an hour by the total PJM real-time load (de-rated for transmission losses) and exports (that pay for transmission service and using only the hourly non-firm export reduction factor34% share of non-firm export MWh) in that hour.
 These credit reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Transmission Loss credits for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.